OzymandiasB/-GVSU-CIS350-BKB-game-developers/README.md

 * Blaine Borchardt (Role 5, Role 6)

 ## Prerequisites
-tbd
+* Make sure you have pip installed, and run the commands in the Instructions category.
+* Make sure you also have python2.7 (should come naturally with your python environment).

 ## Run Instructions
-* open your terminal
+* Open your terminal.
-* make sure you have pip installed, and run the below commands
 * git clone https://github.com/OzymandiasB/-GVSU-CIS350-BKB-game-developers.git
 * cd -GVSU-CIS350-BKB-game-developers
 * cd src